Mala2/MouDio/README.md

 # Working Principal
 -------------------
-1. First, I am going to use the TPR54 to turn ON/OFF the system atmega328 [I/O_2] if it is pressed for >2s.
+**1. First, I am going to use the TPR54 to turn ON/OFF the system atmega328 [I/O_2] if it is pressed for >2s.
 This module can send either active High/Low signal output as desired.
-I will explain later why I need this specific module.
+I will explain later why I need this specific module.**

 [![image](https://github.com/Mala2/Bluetooth-Speaker/blob/main/STL-Files/Pics/TPR54-.png?raw=true)](https://www.azoteq.com/images/stories/pdf/proxsense_gpio_trackpad_datasheet.pdf)

-2. After waking up, the ATmega328 will send a high signal to turn on the LT3042 (LDO 3V3) to power the Bluetooth Module BT-806 and the TAS5825 circuitry.
+**2. After waking up, the ATmega328 will send a high signal to turn on the LT3042 (LDO 3V3) to power the Bluetooth Module BT-806 and the TAS5825 circuitry.**

 🔸	**Startup Procedures: [I/O_2] pressed for >2s**